-He Fu is a currently a postdoctoral research associate in Mary Ann Moran’s lab at the University of Georgia.
-Born and raised in China, he received a liberal arts education in Wuhan University with a major in Biology.
-Concerned about many pressing environmental issues yet equally impressed with the metabolic diversity of microbes, he joined Ning-Yi Zhou’s lab working on bioremediation.
-Very soon, however, he realized that more wonders, beauties and mysteries are hidden inside the microbial world.
-In 2011, he came to the US and joined Bill Metcalf’s lab at the University of Illinois, working on the metabolism of methylated sulfur compounds by Methanosarcina acetivorans, a model marine methanogen, and its impact to the global sulfur cycle and climate change.
-After earning his Ph.D. degree in 2017, he joined the Moran lab to delve deeper into marine microbial ecology/microbial oceanography.
-He currently focuses on bacterial community assembly in model phycospheres, and is broadly interested in microbial physiology, ecology and evolution.
+I am currently a postdoctoral research associate in Mary Ann Moran’s lab at the University of Georgia.
+Born and raised in China, I received a liberal arts education in Wuhan University with a major in Biology.
+Concerned about many pressing environmental issues yet equally impressed with the metabolic diversity of microbes, I joined Ning-Yi Zhou’s lab working on bioremediation.
+Very soon, however, I realized that more wonders, beauties and mysteries are hidden inside the microbial world.
+In 2011, I came to the US and joined Bill Metcalf’s lab at the University of Illinois, working on the metabolism of methylated sulfur compounds by Methanosarcina acetivorans, a model marine methanogen, and its impact to the global sulfur cycle and climate change.
+After earning his Ph.D. degree in 2017, I joined the Moran lab to delve deeper into marine microbial ecology/microbial oceanography.
+My research currently focuses on bacterial community assembly in model phycospheres, and is broadly interested in microbial physiology, ecology and evolution.

 When not doing bench work, I enjoy reading science, history, philosophy, poetry and everything in between.
 While in graduate school, Itranslated Martin Blaser’s ‘Missing Microbes: How the Overuse of Antibiotics is Fueling Our Modern Plagues‘ into Chinese, which came out in 2016 and won the Chinese National Library Book Award in 2017.